About us

 Helen milking

 While the dairy side of farming came to an end in the late 80’s, the fields are still used for neighbouring farmers’ cattle and for pasture and agriculture.
 The main camping field, the ‘tree field’ is open from April to mid September and the 2nd overflow field from around early May.
-A smaller but perfectly positioned ‘Williams Field’ to take in the magnificent sea view also opens for the May half term, weekends in June and for the main summer holidays.
+A smaller but perfectly positioned ‘Williams Field’ to take in the magnificent sea view also opens at the end of May until the beginning of September.
 All the other fields are still very much in traditional agricultural use retaining a feel of a small working farm.

 sheep shearing 2